epadam/Production-Time-Series-Prediction-System/k8s/README.md

-# Environment Setup for Production Level Machine Learning
+# How to build a developing environment for production level machine learning

 ## Docker Compose